AlexisNo/docker-dev-env-examples/ubuntu-base/children/apache2-php5/README.md

 ```
 docker run -d -p 80:80 alexisno/apache2-php5
 ```
-* `docker run ... alexisno/apache2-php5` Run Apache in a new container
+* `docker run -d -p 80:80 alexisno/apache2-php5` Run Apache in a new container
 * `-d` Detached mode: run container in the background
-* `-p 80:80` Publish the container's port 80 to the host so you can connect to the sever Open a brower at http://localhost/
+* `-p 80:80` Publish the container's port 80 on the host so you can connect to the sever

+Open a brower at http://localhost/